parimalp/awslabs_2018_2/debug_lab.md

 ## Introduction

 This lab is continuation of the previous (**RTL Kernel Wizard**) lab.
-You will add ChipScope cores to monitor the acitivities taking place at the kernel interface level.
+You will add ChipScope cores to monitor the acitivities taking place at the kernel interface level and perform software debugging using SDx debug capabilities.

 ## Objectives